 As the site stands today, it’s a crumbling mess.
 Plagued by deviants seeking to rob graves of remains and valuables.

-Accompanying a friend to visit her fathers tomb, she found it too had been chipped open and violated.
+Accompanying a friend to visit her father’s tomb, she found it too had been chipped open and violated.
 Which should never occur in a site of such historical significance for a government.
 Especially a fading revolutionary government that needs every ounce of claim to legitimacy it can get.

 Where Can I Get More Information About Cuba?

 I’ve made my Complete Guide To Traveling Cuba available on this website.
-And I would strongly advise you to read it before travelling to Cuba.
+And I recommend you read it, before traveling to Cuba.
 It will help you navigate Cuba and Cuban society.

-My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+My Cuba travel guide will save you a lot of time and money on your next trip to Cuba.
+Cuba is not the sort of destination in which you can arrive unprepared.
+Read the most complete Guide To Traveling Cuba.